phpgoodness/phpgoodness.com/docs/pages/articles/introduction-to-swoole.md

 [channels](https://go.dev/tour/concurrency/2).

-The way I think about them and what makes them one of the most incredible things about async programming is that they turn a stream of events into an integrator.
+The way I think about them and what makes them one of the most incredible things about async programming is that they turn a stream of events into an iterator.
 I see that as an essential and core feature of channels in general (no matter the programming langage).